-8. There are non-inspired additions to Daniel in some Greek manuscripts, including "The Prayer of Azarias", "The Song of the Three Young Men", "Susanna", and "Bel and the Dragon".
+- 8. There are non-inspired additions to Daniel in some Greek manuscripts, including "The Prayer of Azarias", "The Song of the Three Young Men", "Susanna", and "Bel and the Dragon".
 The Prayer of Azarias and The Song of the Three Young Men contain the prayer and praise of Daniel's three companions while in the fiery furnace in Daniel 3, with phrases from Psalm 148.
 Susanna is the story of a woman protected by Daniel, who obtains conviction of two judges guilty of attempting her seduction.
 Bel and the Dragon includes three stories in which Daniel destroys the image of Bel, kills the Dragon, and was fed by Habakkuk the prophet while living in the lions' den for six days.
 These stories have been rejected from the Scriptures as not properly in the book of Daniel for rather obvious reasons.
-But the stories surrounding Daniel were popular enough to inspire these legends and fanciful stories to grow up around him, like our stories of George Washington throwing a silver dollar across the Potomac River.

-9. There is no underestimating the importance of the Book of Daniel.
+But the stories surrounding Daniel were popular enough to inspire these legends and fanciful stories to grow up around him, like our stories of George Washington throwing a silver dollar across the Potomac River. - 9.
+There is no underestimating the importance of the Book of Daniel.
 It is the key to prophecy and records prophecies unique to this book.
 Without a proper understanding of Daniel, it is impossible to have a complete understanding of other prophecies.
-The prophecies and the fulfillments of these prophecies are the strongest argument for the accuracy, dating and divine inspiration of this book.
+The prophecies and the fulfillment of these prophecies are the strongest argument for the accuracy, dating and divine inspiration of this book. - 10.
+There has never been a more urgent need for these kinds of young men and women of strong righteous character than today.
+This is a day of rank immorality, sexual confusion with sodomy and transgenderism, apostasy, wickedness, injustice, oppression, and materialism. , Few individuals (including Christians) step forth to take a stand for justice and righteousness.
+Daniel was born into such an environment, an age of terrible immorality, lawlessness, and violence when there was little justice or righteousness on the earth.
+Yet he rose above it all.
+Despite the temptations and the enticements of a vastly different culture, Daniel stood strong for the Lord, even in the face of death.